Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources.md

 The module updates the `parameters` and `enforcement_mode` for a number of Policy Assignments, to enable features within Log Analytics and Sentinel including but not limited to:

-- Enable monitoring for devices managed through Azure Arc;
-- Enable monitoring for VMs;
+- Enable monitoring for VMs (including Arc enabled);
 - Enable monitoring for VMSS;
 - Enable Azure Defender for various supported services;
 - much more...